Tessa’s Recipe Rundown

 - Sprinkle the dough liberally with coarse sea salt and the remaining rosemary leaves.
 Bake with the sheet pan on top of stone until the focaccia is golden brown, 25 to 30 minutes.

-This recipe was originally published in 2014 and updated in 2019 with recipe improvements and new photos.
+This recipe was originally published in 2014 and has been updated with recipe improvements and new photos.
 Photos by Ashley McLaughlin.

 Hi Tessa,